o54ma-4l5h4r1f/o54ma-4l5h4r1f.github.io/Windows Fundamentals/intro.md

 > to access the shared folder

-   - make sure the folder assigned to the right group
+   - make sure the folder assigned the right groups

    - using smbclient
         ```bash